hollandar/outrage-patternfly/README.md

 ## Demonstration and API specification

-A component demo and documentation is published atat [Outrage Patternfly](https://patternfly.outrage.net.au).
+A component demo and documentation is published at [Outrage Patternfly](https://patternfly.outrage.net.au).
 This Blazor WASM app provides examples of all the current components, and documents the API for each.

 ## License and Contributions